4mr0m3r0/movies-jetpack-sample/README.md

 # Movies
 A demo Android app that combines the latest tools and good practices such as
- * Hilt.
  * Flow.
  * Coroutines.
- * Jetpack: Paging, Navigation, Args, WorkManager.
+ * Jetpack: Paging, Navigation, Args, WorkManager, Hilt.
  * Android KTK.
  * Kotlin and Clean Architecture.
  * Navigator pattern.